 Additionally, Texas law allows surviving family members to seek exemplary damages in certain cases, where the death was a result of a willful act, omission or gross negligence of the person responsible.
 Exemplary damages, also known as punitive damages, are meant to punish the responsible party for the negligent and reckless behavior.

-Contact an Experienced Bedford Wrongful Death Lawyer Today
+Contact Our Experienced Bedford Wrongful Death Attorneys Today

 Surviving family members have two years from the date of the death to file a wrongful death claim.
 If you fail to pursue a case outside this statute of limitation, the courts will refuse to hear your case.

 While it can be difficult to think of facing a legal matter during this trying time, the experienced and compassionate legal team at Parker Law Firm is here to help ease some of that burden and fight for the justice and compensation your family deserves.
-Experienced attorney Brad Parker has helped grieving families just like yours before, and he works tirelessly to provide the information, guidance and vigorous representation that can protect your family’s future.
+Our experienced wrongful death attorneys have helped grieving families just like yours before, and he works tirelessly to provide the information, guidance and vigorous representation that can protect your family’s future.

 If someone you love died because of another person’s careless behavior, you may be eligible to file a wrongful death claim.
-Call the Bedford office of the Parker Law Firm today to schedule a complimentary strategy session to learn more about your options.
+Call our wrongful death attorneys at the Bedford office today to schedule a complimentary strategy session to learn more about your options.
 If you prefer, take a moment to fill out our online contact form, and you’ll receive a prompt response from a member of the Parker legal team.